-- Part A: classical mechanics and quantum mechanics, given in August. - Part B: electricity and magnetism, and statistical/thermal physics, given in January.
+- Part A: classical mechanics and quantum mechanics, given in Fall. - Part B: electricity and magnetism, and statistical/thermal physics, given in January.

-The timing of the Qualifying Exam coincides with the availability of advanced undergraduate courses that can be applied toward remediation; see below.
+The timing of the Qualifying Exam coincides with the availability of undergraduate remedial courses; see below.

 GRADING: 3 problems are given in each subject area, of which 2 must be passed.